Payment Intents

 network_tokens | …relying on network-token-backed reuse for stored payment methods. |

-three_d_secure_2 | …expecting a next_action of three_d_secure_2 on requires_action. |
+three_d_secure_2 | …expecting a 3DS challenge on requires_action. |

 The matrix deliberately does not identify the underlying processor — by design, integrators code against capabilities, not provider names.